David D. Terry Park

 81 acres | 33 hectares

-David D. Terry Park is located on the Arkansas River, straddling the eastern and western city limits of Little Rock, Arkansas.
-The park is part of the David D. Terry Lock and Dam system, also known as Pool 6, which was completed in 1971 as part of the McClellan-Kerr Arkansas River Navigation project.
+Located on the banks of the Arkansas River, David D. Terry Park straddles the eastern and western edges of Little Rock, Arkansas.
+The park is part of the David D. Terry Lock and Dam system (Pool 6), completed back in 1971 as a piece of the larger McClellan-Kerr Arkansas River Navigation project.

 All Features & Facilities